Warwick County F.C.: Midland League and Warwickshire Cup success

-In 1889–90, the club was a founder member of the Midland Counties League.
+In 1889–90, the club was a founder member of the Midland League.
 It had recruited heavily, with the new Warwickshire Association's representative side to face Manchester including three County players, plus five from Small Heath and three from Birmingham St George's, and winger Gray selected for the much more prestigious Birmingham and District side at the end of the season.

 The club finished 6th out of 11 in its first season, with crowds usually around 1,000, and finished the year on a high note, beating champions Lincoln City 5–2, and sharing the Warwickshire Cup with Small Heath.
 The competition however was rather low-key, with only 10 entries, and County, Small Heath, and St George's all exempted to the semi-final stage.
 In the semi-final, St George's fielded a reserve side against County, who duly won 5–1.

 Further, the final, at the County Ground, ended in acrimony, with one player from each side ordered off for fighting; neither side put out a first team, and, with the match ending in a 1–1 draw, and the football season over, it was decided that the clubs would share the trophy.